yming99/NLP_Bitcoin-News-Sentiment-Analysis/README.md

-# NLP_Bitcoin-News-Sentiment-Analysis
+# 📰 NLP_Bitcoin-News-Sentiment-Analysis
-Analyze the sentiment of Bitcoin-related news articles.
-The goal is to extract and classify the sentiment (positive, negative, or neutral) from financial news headlines or articles
+A Natural Language Processing (NLP) project that analyzes the sentiment of Bitcoin-related news articles and headlines.
+This project aims to explore how news sentiment affects public perception and potentially correlates with Bitcoin market trends.